Daniel-2626/Learning-Enhanced-Non-Linear-Model-Predictive-Control/README.md

 | `traj_adaptive_nn_mpc_cascaded_tanks` | Adaptive MPC utilizing trajectory loss. |
 | `deriv_adaptive_nn_mpc_cascaded_tanks` | Adaptive MPC utilizing derivative loss. |

+### Implementation without L4CasADi

+The folder "LearningWithoutL4CasADi/" showcases how to do learning-enhanced nonlinear model predictive control without using L4CasADi.
+L4CasADi is a great tool but in some cases it might be simpler to not use it.
+The code for learning was written in April 2026 and is different from the final implementation presented in the thesis.

+These two files support running a Cascaded Tank simulation with a potentially mismatched control model.

+All code for the optimization/simulation is in MATLAB in the script "MATLAB_adaptive_deriv_loss_cascaded_tank.m".

+Neural network training is in Python ("train_network.py") and imported to MATLAB.

+You need to have a download of CasADi.
+See installation instructions of CasADi in MATLAB: https://web.casadi.org/get/

 ### Other Code & Analysis

 The remainder of the repository contains plotting and analysis scripts.